itsjojun/blog-itsjojun-com/_posts/2025-09-18-how-computers-work.md

 # comments: false   # disable commenting for this post
 ---

-## How Computers do anything

-Computers don’t understand words, pictures, or numbers the way humans do.
-In fact they actually do not really 'understand' or work with more than two things which, at the most basic level are two kind of states, POWER OFF and POWER ON.
-Or something or nothing, yes or no, or positive or negative, or just simply put in numbers, 0 and 1.
+Computers don’t really understand words, pictures, or videos the way humans do.
+In fact, they don’t really "understand" anything at that all.
+In fact, at their core, computers only really "understand" and therefore work with just two basic things: **on** and **off**.
+That’s it.
+You can think of it like power being either **OFF** or **ON**, something or nothing, yes or no, false or true or simply **0** and **1**.

-At the most basic level computers are all made up of tiny switches called **transistors**.
-Each an every one of these switches can be **ON** or **OFF**, just as any switch (e. g. a light switch) can.
-A turned off switch or transistor (thats what they are correctly called) is described as to be at state `0` and a turned on switch or transistor at state `1`.
-You may also know this way of describing on or off states from your home devices like switches on vacum cleaners and so on.

-Because computers can only handle and save `on` or `off` states or, correctly saying, `0` and `1`, every piece of "data" we as humans know as such (like digital emails, images, movies, music, etc.) is converted into a **long sequence of 0s and 1s** and handled as it by the computer.
+Everything inside a computer boils down to these two states.
+And how does it do that?
+Well, it’s all thanks to tiny little components called **transistors**.
+A transistor is basically a super small switch.
+Each one can be turned **on** or **off**, just like a light switch on your wall.
+When it’s off, that’s a `0`.
+When it’s on, that’s a `1`.

+You’ve probably seen this kind of switching in real life — think of the power button on your vacuum cleaner, or the ON/OFF switch on a lamp.
+It’s the same basic idea, just much, much smaller and much, much faster inside a computer.

+Because computers can only work with these on/off states, everything we do on a computer — whether it's reading an email, watching a video, or listening to music — gets converted into **long sequences of 0s and 1s**.
+To the computer, that’s all data is: just millions (or billions) of tiny switches flipping between off and on, over and over.

-This system of 0s and 1s is called the binary system, as there only do exist *two* states.
-The word binary comes from the Latin word bini, meaning two together or pair.
+This system of 0s and 1s is called the **binary system**.
+The name comes from the Latin word *bini*, which means “two together” or "a pair."

-Now knowing that, implies that for saving large amounts of data (), computers must have many of these switches.
-And they do,

-Fascinating, isn't it?
-But its not the end.

-In order to be able to handle and store a image or video, a computer needs

-where does computer word come from?

-- Using only two states makes computers **fast, reliable, and simple**.

-now to make use of this system, gremiums defined encoding for these sequences of `0`s and `1`s.
-For example:

-- Example: The letter `'A'` → `01000001` (ASCII encoding)
-- Example: The number `5` → `00000101` (binary)

-## How Computers Use Binary

-- The CPU reads these 0s and 1s and performs operations using **logic circuits**.
-- These circuits can **add numbers, compare values, or check true/false conditions**.

-## Summary

-Binary is the **language of computers**.
-Everything gets translated into 0s and 1s so the machine can **store, process, and understand** data efficiently.
+And because everything must be represented using just two options, computers need a *lot* of transistors to store and process all that information.
+Like, a *lot*.
+Modern processors contain **billions** of them, all packed into a chip no bigger than a fingernail.
+That’s what allows computers to do the massive amounts of work they do, from browsing the web to running 3D games.

+Pretty fascinating, right?
+And it doesn’t stop there.

+To make sense of those long strings of 0s and 1s, humans have come up with systems for encoding information.
+These systems define what specific combinations of bits mean.
+For example, in a widely used system called **ASCII**, the letter `'A'` is represented as `01000001`.
+The number `5` in binary is `00000101`.

+These encodings are how we go from a bunch of electrical signals to things like text, images, videos, and apps.
+Without them, binary would just be meaningless noise.

+> The word *computer* originally didn’t refer to a machine at all.
+It used to mean a **person** — someone whose job was to do math and calculations by hand.
+Over time, machines took over that job, and the word shifted to what we know today.
+{: .prompt-info }

+Finally, using only two states — on and off — has a big advantage.
+It makes computers **fast**, **reliable**, and **simple** at the hardware level.
+There’s less room for confusion, less chance for error, and the switching can happen at incredible speeds.

+And that’s how computers — using nothing more than tiny switches and two basic states — do everything they do.